Bombardier spreads its wings

 In 1962, Bill Lear settled in Wichita, KS and began development of a light jet aimed at business travelers.
 The Learjet 23 took its maiden flight in 1963, and business aviation never looked back.
 Learjet Inc. was acquired by Bombardier in 1990 and soon after, the Learjet 31A and Learjet 60 aircraft went into development.

-Today, the Learjet 70 and Learjet 75 aircraft are manufactured at the original Learjet site – a site that now has an expanded vocation as a premiere Service Centre and the base of operation for the Bombardier Flight Test Centre whose team will soon begin the Global 7000 flight test program.
+Today, Learjet 75 Liberty aircraft is manufactured at the original Learjet site – a site that now has an expanded vocation as a premiere Service Centre and the base of operation for the Bombardier Flight Test Centre.

 Our 50 years of innovation have led us to see opportunities where others see limits.
 A rich history of ingenuity inspires us to relentlessly reinvent and refine every detail of our private aircraft.
 It’s just who we are.